Can Candida Be Cured Naturally?

 • Fluconazole every 72 hours, for two or three doses (in more severe cases)

-The evidence supporting the use of natural remedies for candidiasis generally is weak.
+The evidence supporting the use of natural remedies for candidiasis is generally weak.
+Lifestyle changes may lower the risk of candidiasis but are unlikely to treat an active infection.
+These include:

 • Diet: Restricting foods that can effectively fuel Candida growth, like refined sugars and dairy products, may be helpful.
-Sugar alcohols like xylitol may prohibit Candida growth.
+Sugar alcohols like xylitol may inhibit Candida growth.

 • Smoking and alcohol cessation: Cigarette smoking appears to be linked to the overgrowth of Candida.
 Both tobacco and alcohol use are predictors of Candida infection and the spread of Candida to the esophagus.